httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 representation is Brotli-encoded.
 The `Repr-Digest` field-value is therefore different compared to the request.

-For presentation purposes, the response body is displayed as a Base64-encoded string because it contains non-printable characters.
+For presentation purposes, the response body is displayed as a sequence of hex-encoded bytes because it contains non-printable characters.

 ~~~ http-message
 PUT /items/123 HTTP/1.1